North Central Kentucky

 (1862 - 1865), near Hall

-This was a major Union supply depot, recruitment center, and prison camp during the Civil War, originally over 4000 acres.
-Site now part of Jessamine County Parks, located two miles from the Camp Nelson National Cemetery.
+This was a major Union quartermaster, commissary, and supply depot, recruitment center, and prison camp during the Civil War, occupying over 4000 acres by 1864, located along the Lexington and Danville Turnpike about six miles south of Nicholasville.
+The Kentucky Central Railroad line terminated at Nicholasville, so the remaining leg had to be completed by wagons, or supplied by riverboat from the landing on the Kentucky River just south of camp.
+Site now part of Jessamine County Parks, located two miles south of the the Camp Nelson National Cemetery.
 Union earthwork batteries north of the camp included Batteries Hatch, Nelson, Jackson, Putnam (reconstructed), Pope, J.P.
 Taylor, McKee, and Jones.
 Earthworks still remain for most of the batteries.
 Another named battery in the area was Battery Studdiford (location ?).
-The 1850 Oliver Perry House is the only original structure left remaining from the over 300 buildings used at the camp.
+The 400-foot high natural bluffs of the Kentucky River protected the southern approaches.
+The 1850 Oliver Perry House is the only original structure left remaining from the over 300 buildings built at the camp.
 The Union troops called it the "White House".
 See also 12th United States Colored Heavy Artillery

 Fort Bramlette